Want to make your writing more exciting and clear? You’re in the right place!

 Example: The team worked hard on the project, and they submitted it before the deadline.

-Incorporate a dependent clause that provides additional information, context, or a condition to one of your independent clauses.
-This clause can be placed at the beginning, middle, or end of your sentence.
+Add a dependent clause that gives more details to one of your independent clauses.
+You can put this dependent clause at the start, middle, or end of your sentence.

 Example: Although they faced many challenges, the team worked hard on the project, and they submitted it before the deadline.